herve-brun/swagger-diff-maven-plugin/README.md

 # swagger-diff-maven-plugin

-This is a maven plugin to generate a report which details the differences between two Open API 2.0 definitions.
+Maven plugin which generates a report of the differences between two APIs written in OpenAPI (versions 1.0 and 2.0).

+Very handy when you need to generate a changelog readable by humans and deploy it along your maven artifact :)

 # Usage

 mvn fr.laposte.dsibr.maven.plugins:swagger-diff:help -Ddetail -goal=diff

+# Kudos

+This plugin uses the [swagger-diff](https://github.com/Sayi/swagger-diff) library by @Sayi.